ariga/atlas/doc/md/guides/frameworks/sqlc-declarative.md

 As your application’s schema evolves, drift between the desired schema and database can cause many issues with sqlc, since the most common time you will detect the errors is during the query execution.

-In this guide, we will show how sqlc users can utilize Atlas’s declarative schema migrations workflow to ensure their database schemas are always in sync with their desired state.
+In this guide, we will show how sqlc users can utilize Atlas’s declarative schema migration workflow to ensure their database schemas are always in sync with their desired state.

 ## Desired state